Human Factors Expert

 That was the positive part of my non-academic career in Psychology.
 The bad side was the economy.
 I joined Sprint in June 2001, and the economy only went downhill after that.
 We started having rounds of layoffs, which made going to work very stressful.
 I survived three rounds, during which the size of our group continued to dwindle, and many good people had to leave.
 The focus of the group kept changing, and finally they decided they couldn’t have any “extras” like human factors, and I got tapped to leave in the fourth round.
 By then the tone and focus of the group was completely different from when I had first joined, and I had to agree I was not a good fit anymore.
 It was difficult to lose a job and leave the good friends I had made there.

-However, my next endeavor will be working for Boeing as a contractor at an air force research lab in Mesa, AZ.
-I continue to be surprised by the number and variety of possibilities that exist for a person with training in Experimental Psychology.
+However, my next endeavor will be working for Boeing as a contractor at an air force research lab in Mesa, Ariz.
+I continue to be surprised by the number and variety of possibilities that exist for a person with training in experimental psychology.

 (Originally published in the October 2003 issue of Psychological Science Agenda, the newsletter of the APA Science Directorate.)